-So far, we have established that Carbon fiber has a superior strength to weight ratio than steel.
+So far, we have established that Carbon fiber has superior strength to weight ratio than steel.
 Why can we just replace steel or aluminum with Carbon fiber then?
 The answer is simple, carbon fiber is very, very expensive.
 A basic 2mm thick carbon fiber flat sheet that is 300 by 100 mm would cost you 30 plus dollars on Amazon, whereas you can buy a ton more steel.
 According to this source, "carbon fiber for automotive costs $10 to $12 a pound, compared to less than a buck for steel."
-Additionally, as the part becomes more complex and intricate, the price to make it out of Carbon fiber skyrockets, which is the very reason you only see Carbon fiber parts mostly in aerospace industry, automotive racing, exotic cars, military application, high performance equipment and luxury goods where the budget for production is simply insane.
+Additionally, as the part becomes more complex and intricate, the price to make it out of Carbon fiber skyrockets, which is the very reason you only see Carbon fiber parts mostly in aerospace industry, automotive racing, exotic cars, military application, high-performance equipment and luxury goods where the budget for production is simply insane.

 How is Carbon fiber made?

 Remember what makes Carbon fiber so strong?
-Here is your refresher, it is the tightly bonded Carbon atoms.
+Here is your refresher, it is the tightly bonded carbon atoms.
 So, in order to create Carbon fiber, smart people have come up with ways to isolate Carbon atoms from Carbon-rich materials and arrange Carbon atoms in the desired structure.
 There are mainly two ways to do so.
 Most of the Carbon fibers (90%) around the world are made from this material called polyacrylonitrile (PAN) and now it is a good time to note that the raw material used to create Carbon fiber is called precursor.
 The rest 10% is made from rayon or the petroleum pitch process.
 In order to isolate the Carbon atoms, these process all need to heat up the precursors to extreme temperature,1,830-5,500° F (1,000-3,000° C) for several minutes in a furnace filled with a gas mixture that does not contain oxygen (to prevent Carbon fiber from burning).
-This is partially why Carbon fiber are so expensive compared to metal.
-Unfortunately, the exact compositions of the precursors and process materials are kept as trade secrets and vary from one manufacture to another.
+This is partially why Carbon fiber is so expensive compared to metal.
+Unfortunately, the exact compositions of the precursors and process materials are kept as trade secrets and vary from one manufacturer to another.

 A brief history lesson.